ThomasGaul/Cognitive-Distinctions-in-Referential-Communication/README.md

- # Referential Communication About the Identity of Objects
+ # The Communicative Dynamics of Reference

 This is a minimal model of referential communication.
 This repository contains the code for the evolution and analysis of agents in a referential communication task.